dhirajgiri3/PF-Manager/README.md

 ### 🎯 What I'm Up To

-- 🌱 **Currently Learning:** Golang, Advance System Design, PostgreSQL
+- 🌱 **Currently Learning:** Golang, Advance System Design, PostgreSQL, AWS
 - 💼 **Working On:** [Whizboard - Smart Digital Whitebaord with AI Assistant](https://github.com/dhirajgiri3/Cyperboard)
 - 🤝 **Open to:** Collaborating on exciting and complex products
 - 🎨 **Interests:** Building Softwares that matters